 Teaching and mentoring also ground and strengthen my own scholarship.
 I have found myself indebted on multiple occasions to students who ask seemingly simple questions that force me to reconsider my own habits of thought and study.
-In putting forth ostensibly simple questions - "How seriously should we take founding ideals when they come from people who have done bad things?"
-"Is it wrong for people to put more energy into political issues that affect their own communities?" - students open lines of inquiry that lead to rich philosophical contemplations in class and remind me of the value of approaching familiar material with fresh eyes.
-Additionally, the practice of articulating complex concepts for students who are new to the material is a constant and important reminder that political science can - and to be maximally meaningful, must - be applicable to the everyday problems of contemporary life.
+In putting forth ostensibly simple questions-"If Mill's goal was to cultivate genius, did he think stupid people should have rights?"
+"Is Rousseau's amour-propre like worrying about how many Instagram likes we have?"-students open lines of inquiry that lead to rich philosophical contemplations in class and remind me of the value of approaching familiar material with fresh eyes.
+Additionally, the practice of articulating complex concepts for students who are new to the material is an important reminder that political science can - and to be maximally meaningful, must - be applicable to the everyday problems of contemporary life.